create a folder for our project

 urlpatterns = [

-path("", views.index, name="index"),
+path("", views.index, name="homepage"),

-path("<int:question_id>/vote/", views.vote, name="vote"),
+path("<int:question_id>/vote", views.vote, name="vote"),

 ]

-{% if latest_question_list %}
+{% if user.is_authenticated %}

 <ul>

-{% for question in latest_question_list %}
+{% for question in questions %}

-<li><a href="/polls/{{ question.id }}/">{{ question.question_text }}</a></li>
+<li><a href="/polls/{{ question.id }}">{{ question.text }}</a></li>

 {% endfor %}